tweedegolf/memory-serve/README.md

 ## Usage

-Provide a relative path to the directory containing your static assets using the `ASSET_PATH` environment variable.
+Provide a relative or absolute path to the directory containing your static assets using the `ASSET_PATH` environment variable.
 The path will be used in a build script, that creates a data structure intended to be consumed by [`MemoryServe::new`].
 Calling [`MemoryServe::into_router()`] on